MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 Members of the Project Administrators group are automatically granted permissions to manage area paths for a project.
 Consider granting team administrators or team leads permissions to create, edit, or delete area nodes.

 > [!NOTE]
-> Multiple teams may contribute to a project.
+> Multiple teams can contribute to a project.
 > When that's the case, you can set up teams that are associated with an area.
 > Permissions for the team's work items are assigned by assigning permissions to the area.
 > There are other [team settings](../settings/manage-teams.md)